stefanmadalin95/terraform-upskill-program/README.md

 ## ⚙️ Prerequisites

 - Basic AWS knowledge (IAM, S3, Athena, Glue).
-- An AWS account with appropriate permissions (Contact TBD).
+- An AWS account with appropriate permissions - Contact Sebastian Leonte and ask for an AWS User.
 - Visual Studio Code installed on your local machine.
 - Local setup with Terraform installed (covered in Module 02).
 - A curious mindset and excitement to learn!